What financial information is required on the application?

 Does the scholarship support study in non-degree programs?

 No. Only students who will pursue baccalaureate degree programs at accredited colleges or universities are eligible for the scholarship.

 How much support does the Undergraduate Transfer Scholarship provide?

-Each award will fund a portion of educational costs, including tuition, room and board, books, and other required fees for the period required to complete the undergraduate degree program, generally two or two-and-a-half years.
+Each award will fund a portion of educational costs, including tuition, room and board, books, and other required fees for the period required to complete the undergraduate degree program, generally two or three years.
 The amount and duration of awards varies by student, based on the cost of attendance and length of the program as well as the amount of other scholarships or grants the scholar receives.
-The maximum amount of the Cooke Foundation’s scholarship is $40,000 per year.
+The award, which is last dollar funding after all institutional aid, can be as much as $55,000 a year.

 As a Cooke Scholar, would I be allowed to receive other grants or scholarships and still qualify for the scholarship program?